Matt-A-Bennett/vim-visual-history/README.md

 *This plugin is in an initial testing phase.
 While it should always be functional, anything can change at any time and documentation maybe lacking.*

-In visual mode, 4 commands are defined:
+In visual and in normal mode, 4 commands are defined:

 ```
 [v : Reselect previous visual selection